baibhab34/test-gitpod/README.md

 ***Some Info***

-> sudo commands are broked on gitpod by default, enable "Enable Feature Preview" from the settings and restart the workflow

 > this template have also the possibility to ssh into the workspace thanks to tmate.io , check their website for further information

 ---------------------------